 A common question asked is how long does fentanyl stay in your system?
 The answer is that the length of time for the drug to be eliminated from the body depends on several factors.
 Generally, about 75% of fentanyl is eliminated within four days of the last dose of the drug.
 The elimination timeline of fentanyl can vary depending on:

 - Body fat

 Other factors that impact the elimination timeline include what method of administration of the drug was used—if injected, the half-life of the drug is the shortest, with pill form and patch form taking longer to clear the system.
 In addition, the higher the dose and the frequency of the drug use leads to a slower elimination timeline.

 - Duration fentanyl is present in urine is a range of less than 24 hours to 72 hours

 - Duration fentanyl is present in blood is one to four days

 - Duration fentanyl is detectible in hair samples can remain up to several months after use of the drug

 Fentanyl does not show up in saliva tests as other drugs do.
 To date, there are no saliva drug tests that can detect fentanyl.

 The Treatment Specialist will connect you to a treatment center that understands the sense of urgency posed by such a dangerous drug as fentanyl.
-Call to learn about the best fentanyl treatment and medical detox programs to fit your or a loved one’s needs.
+Call to learn about the best fentanyl withdrawal treatment and medical detox programs to fit your or a loved one’s needs.
 The specialists can answer your questions about how long does fentanyl stay in your system, and guide you to a medical detox program if needed.
 Avoid a fentanyl overdose with the proper detox and help.
-For more information, contact The Treatment Specialist today at (866) 644-7911.
+For more information, contact a Treatment Specialist today at (866) 644-7911.